wurde/custom-elements/VISION.md

 ## Consistency

+The beauty behind symmetry is in it's consistency.
 A good web design is consistent across components.
-This isn't easy as there are many components and edge cases to consider.
-To enable this consistency designers need insights and guardrails on style changes.
+This isn't easy with many components and edge cases to consider.
+Empower designers with relevant insights and guardrails.

 ## Prototyping